-2.1 A search on Denbighshire County Council (DCC) interactive map revealed that no trees are subject to a Tree Preservation Order, the land does however fall within a designated Conservation Area.
-As such, statutory planning consent is required to prior to undertaking any works to trees not granted consent under this planning application.
+2.1 A search on Flintshire County Council (FCC) interactive map revealed that no trees on or adjoining the site are subject to a Tree Preservation Order and the land does not fall within a designated Conservation Area.
+As such, statutory planning consent is not required to prior to undertaking any works.

-Plate 1 - Extract from DCC interactive map showing site within Conservation Area
+P1 - Extract from FCC interactive map showing no protected trees on site